Generic Name: Buprenorphine Buccal Film (byoo pre NOR feen)

 - Wet the inside of your cheek with your tongue or water.

 - Place the film inside the mouth on a wet cheek.
 Place the yellow side of the film against the inside of the cheek.
 Hold for 5 seconds so it sticks to the cheek.
-Let it melt.
+Let it dissolve.

 - Do not touch or move buprenorphine buccal film with your tongue or finger after it has been placed.

 - Do not eat or drink until buprenorphine buccal film has dissolved all the way.